Designing quantum chemistry algorithms with just-in-time compilation: Design and Algorithms

 \subsection{Quartet fragmentation (1qnt) algorithm}

-For high-angular momentum integrals, the intermediate variables and integral elements of one shell quartet cannot fit in the registers.
-From GPU4PySCF v1.0-v1.4, a fixed-size 1D fragmentation strategy is introduced to split the integral into multiple threads.
-Instead of one block thread processing all integrals of one shell quartet, a group of 2 to 256 threads cooperatively compute all integral elements within one shell quartet.
-The strategy significantly improved the performance of the high-angular integrals.
+For high-angular-momentum integrals, the intermediate variables and integral elements of one shell quartet cannot fit in the registers.
+From GPU4PySCF v1.0-v1.4, a fixed-size 1D fragmentation strategy was introduced to split the integral into multiple threads.
+Instead of a single thread processing all integrals of one shell quartet, a group of 2 to 256 threads cooperatively compute all integral elements within one shell quartet.
+The strategy significantly improved the performance of the high-angular-momentum integrals.
 In this work, we introduce the dynamic fragmentation strategy to further improve the data locality, and multi-level reduction algorithm to reduce the bottleneck of memory access (both shared memory and global memory).
-Since multiple threads for the same shell quartet use the same intermediate variables, the intermediate variable $I_x$, $I_y$ and $I_z$ will be stored in shared memory.
+Since multiple threads for the same shell quartet use the same intermediate variables, the intermediate variables $I_x$, $I_y$ and $I_z$ are stored in shared memory.
 Then, each thread in the group will compute and store into registers only a fraction of the integrals.
-For example, the shape of the integral (dd|dd) is (6,6,6,6), each thread computes a fragment with the size of (3,3,3,3).
-16 threads are needed to store the entire (dd|dd) integral.
-In the reduction stage, each thread is responsible for a fragment of 3x3 $v_j$ and $v_k$.
-The fragments $v_j$ and $v_k$ are further reduced at the thread block level.
+For example, for $(dd|dd)$, the integral tensor has shape (6,6,6,6).
+With fragment size (3,3,3,3), each dimension is split into 6/3 = 2 parts.
+The four fragment indices ($f_i$, $f_j$, $f_k$, $f_l$) are distributed across threads, requiring $2^4 = 16$ threads per shell quartet.
+After computing its integral fragment $T^{reg}$, each thread contracts $T^{reg}$ with the density matrix to produce local contributions to J and K. We denote the thread-local J contribution as $v_j$ (shape $F_i \times F_j$) and the thread-local K contribution as $v_k$ (shape $F_i \times F_k$).
+These are accumulated in registers during the thread-level reduction (Algorithm \ref{fragment_algorithm}, lines 21–30), then reduced across threads at the block level (lines 32–36).

 The reduction scheme is presented in Algorithm \ref{fragment_algorithm}.
 The shape of the intermediate variables are also known at compilation time.
-A similar idea has been proposed in \cite{1qnt_first}, where $(dd|dd)$ is partitioned in $i$, $j$, and $k$ indices. $(ff|ff)$ is partitioned in $i$ and $j$ indices.
+A similar idea has been proposed in \cite{1qnt_first}, where $(dd|dd)$ is partitioned in $i$, $j$, and $k$ indices, while $(ff|ff)$ is partitioned in $i$ and $j$ indices.